jfrelinger/scipy_proceedings_2012/jacob_frelinger/jacob_frelinger.rst

    heterogeneous mix of cells at single cell resolution.
 This has lead flow cytometry to become an integral tool in immunology and biology.
-Most flow cytometry analysis is performed in expensive proprietary software packages, and few opensource tool exist for working with flow cytometry data.
+Most flow cytometry analysis is performed in expensive proprietary software packages, and few opensource tools exist for working with flow cytometry data.
    In this paper we present `fcm`, an BSD licensed python library for traditional gating based analysis in addition to newer model based analysis methods.